hcji/ProSAP/ReadMe.md

         sudo apt-get install libxcb-xinerama0

 For MacOS, you should install [R](https://cran.r-project.org/) first, Then, download the zip file, unzip to any folder and execute ProSAP.
-You may also need install extra dependency of numpy:

-        pip install mkl

 Since we do not pay Apple for certification, you might have to allow software from unknown developers:

         sudo spctl --master-disable